RasaHQ/rasa/docs/tutorial_interactive_learning.rst

 Secondly, the utterances from users will be strongly affected by the actions of the bot.
-That means that a network trained on pre-collected data will suffer from `exposure bias <https://arxiv.org/abs/1511.06732>`_, this is when a system is trained to make predictions but is never given the ability to train on its own predictions, instead being given the ground truth every time.
-This has been shown to have issues when trying to predict sequences multiple steps into the future.
+That means that a network trained on pre-collected data will suffer from `exposure bias <https://arxiv.org/abs/1511.06732>`_.
+This is when a system is trained to make predictions but is never given the ability to train on its own predictions, instead being given the ground truth every time.
+This has been shown to have issues when trying to predict sequences of multiple steps into the future.

-Also, from a practical perspective, Rasa Core developers should be able to train via the `Wizard of Oz <https://en.wikipedia.org/wiki/Wizard_of_Oz_experiment>`_ method.
+Furthermore, from a practical perspective, Rasa Core developers should be able to train via the `Wizard of Oz <https://en.wikipedia .org/wiki/Wizard_of_Oz_experiment>`_ method.
 This means that if you want a bot to do a certain task, you can simply pretend to be a bot for a little while and at the end it will learn how to respond.
 This is a good way of learning how to make the conversation natural and flowing.